-Lent began yesterday, Ash Wednesday.
+Lent begins today, Ash Wednesday.
 You'll see all sorts of blog posts about Lent on social media.
 The Protestant Reformer Ulrich Zwingli declared the observance of Lent incongruous with the Christian gospel in a sermon on April 16, 1522 and the ensuing debate actually caused street fighting (Liberty in Rejecting Food in Lent).
-One has only to read an anti-Lent post here and then one of the many pro-Lent posts here, here and here (links have been removed since first published) to see that my friends are putting on gloves.
+One has only to read an anti-Lent post here and then one of the many pro-Lent posts here, here and here to see that my friends are putting on gloves.
 Another street fight might be in the works

 I want you to be able to think through how you choose to practice Lent or choose to not to practice it.
 People around Trinity or Tulsa may come to you with questions about Lent and you need to know how to answer them with the gospel at the center, and the Bible as your utmost authority.
 I want you to hear how I'd answer it.

 In a sentence: there are good moments to practice fasting and confession of sin.
 Lent provides such a time if it can be used as a tool not a rule for your sanctification.